lonely-lockley/color-mottle-corrector/README.md

 - red / green
 - blue / yellow

-These correction fields are built from masked Gaussian-blurred chroma data and recentered so that the algorithm targets relative background color bias rather than absolute image color.
+These correction fields are built from Gaussian-blurred chroma data and recentered so that the algorithm targets relative background color bias rather than absolute image color.

 A user-defined soft mask controls where correction is applied: